longluu/NLP-twitter-sentiment-analysis/README.md

 The problem description is in ProblemDescription.txt.

-Example to run code is in reportProject.txt
+Example to run code is in run_model.txt

 A short report can be found in *Report.pdf*